davidroyer/vue2-editor/README.md

 </br>
 **_editor-toolbar_**:
 <br>
-If you want to use a custom toolbar then you can set it to a property from the data object
+If you want to use a custom toolbar then you can set it to a property from the data object.

 ```html
 <template>
   <div id="app">